godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 Environment variables
 ---------------------

 By default, SCons will try to find Mono in the Windows Registry on Windows or via ``pkg-config`` on other platforms.
-You can specify a different installation directory by using the following environment variables for the respective ``bits`` option: ``MONO32_PREFIX`` and ``MONO64_PREFIX``.
+You can specify a different installation directory by passing the ``mono_prefix`` command-line option to SCons;
+e.g.: ``scons [...] mono_prefix=%ProgramFiles%/Mono``.

-The specified directory must contain the subdirectories ``bin``, ``include``, and ``lib``.
+This is the directory that contains the subdirectories ``include`` and ``lib``.

 Enable the Mono module
 ----------------------

 By default, the mono module is disabled for builds.
 To enable it you can pass the option ``module_mono_enabled=yes`` to your SCons command.

 Generate the glue
 -------------------

 The glue sources are the wrapper functions that will be called by managed methods.
 These source files must be generated before building your final binaries.
 In order to generate them, first, you must build a temporary Godot binary with the options ``tools=yes`` and ``mono_glue=no``:

 ::

     scons p=<platform> tools=yes module_mono_enabled=yes mono_glue=no

 After the build finishes, you need to run the compiled executable with the parameter ``--generate-mono-glue`` followed by the path to an output directory.
 This path must be ``modules/mono/glue`` in the Godot directory.

 ::